-- The Financial Stability Board (FSB) is an international body that designs recommendations related to the financial global system to promote international financial stability. - The Task-Force on Climate-related Financial Disclosures (TCFD) is an FSB initiative that aims to improve and increase reporting of climate-related financial information to support informed capital allocation. - Glasgow Financial Alliance for Net Zero (GFANZ) is a global coalition of financial institutions committed to accelerating and mainstreaming the decarbonization of the world economy and reaching net-zero emissions by 2050.
+- The Financial Stability Board (FSB) is an international body that designs recommendations related to the global financial system to promote international financial stability. - The Task Force on Climate-related Financial Disclosures is an FSB initiative that aims to improve and increase reporting of climate-related financial information to support informed capital allocation. - Glasgow Financial Alliance for Net Zero is a global coalition of financial institutions committed to accelerating and mainstreaming the decarbonization of the world economy and reaching net-zero emissions by 2050.
 GFANZ brings together representatives from the major finance sector net zero alliances and has released extensive net zero transition planning guidance for financial institutions. - The Network for Greening the Financial System (NGFS) aims to accelerate the work of central banks and supervisors on climate and environmental risk and on scaling up green finance. - The Bank for International Settlements which coordinates the Basel Committee on Banking Supervision (BCBS) is the primary global standard setter for the prudential regulation of banks and provides a forum for regular cooperation on banking supervisory matters.

-- The market and, in some cases, regulators are requiring more comprehensive information, particularly on potential business impacts, and on doing so, companies may incur the risk of disclosing potentially commercially sensitive information. - Data and methodologies for assessing climate-related metrics over extended time horizons and across diverse global value chains are still relatively immature compared to traditional financial metrics and there is considerable uncertainty in the underlying assumptions.
-Therefore, there is a need for the standardization of methodologies used by companies to quantify risks and opportunities, particularly within the oil and gas industry. - Lack of resources to procure the needed data to develop the assessment of climate risks, increasing the costs associated with these processes, lack of regulatory mandate and shortage of in-house capabilities.
+The market and, in some cases, regulators are requiring more comprehensive information, particularly on potential business impacts, and in doing so, companies may incur the risk of disclosing potentially commercially sensitive information.

+Data and methodologies for assessing climate-related metrics over extended time horizons and across diverse global value chains are still relatively immature compared to traditional financial metrics, and there is considerable uncertainty in the underlying assumptions.
+Therefore, there is a need for the standardization of methodologies used by companies to quantify risks and opportunities, particularly within the oil and gas industry.

+Lack of resources to procure the needed data to develop the assessment of climate risks, increasing the costs associated with these processes, and lack of regulatory mandates and shortage of in-house capabilities can also pose barriers.

-- SDG 8 Decent work and economic growth: Understanding, disclosure and management of these risks and opportunities, would progressively improve global resource efficiency and decouple economic growth from environmental degradation (Target 8.4). - SDG 13 Climate action: Disclosure of climate-related financial risks through investors and corporate actors would contribute to the understanding on how to integrate climate change measures into national policies, strategies, and planning (Target 13.2). - SDG 16 Peace, Justice and Strong Institutions: Develop effective, accountable, and transparent institutions at all levels (Target 16.6). - SDG 17 Partnerships for the Goals: The more transparency related to financial risks associated with climate change, the easier it will be the creation of networks and relationships between the institutional and private sectors due to the identification of common climate threats.
+Understanding, disclosing, and managing these risks and opportunities would progressively improve global resource efficiency and decouple economic growth from environmental degradation (Target 8.4, SDG 8).

+Disclosure of climate-related financial risks through investors and corporate actors would contribute to the understanding of how to integrate climate change measures into national policies, strategies, and planning (Target 13.2, SDG 13,).
+It can also develop effective, accountable, and transparent institutions at all levels (Target 16.6, SDG 16).

+The more transparency related to financial risks associated with climate change, the easier it will be to create networks and relationships between the institutional and private sectors due to the identification of common climate threats (SDG 17).
 Therefore, the enabling conditions for strengthening domestic resource mobilization (Target 17.1) could emerge.

-Options for a GST Outcome:

-COP26 and COP27 have opened a door to provide general orientation to MDBs and IFIs in relation to their alignment to the Paris Agreement, however, there are several other stakeholders in the financial sector which need to be involved in its transformation.
-Parties could:

-• Call on governments/regulators to adopt mandatory climate risk disclosure and to call on institutional investors & corporates to adopt and disclose net zero transition plans.
+COP26 and COP27 have opened a door to provide a general orientation to MDBs and IFIs in relation to their alignment with the Paris Agreement.
+There are several other stakeholders in the financial sector, however, that need to be involved in its transformation.
+Therefore, in the GST decision Parties could call on governments and regulators to adopt mandatory climate risk disclosure and call on institutional investors and corporates to adopt and disclose net zero transition plans.